Americans cross into Mexico for inexpensive meds, dentists and more

 Spotters who work for merchants are positioned on doorposts trying to entice shoppers into their buildings.

 “Diet pills.
-I have diet pills,” a man says in Spanish to a lady.
+I have diet pills,” a man says in English to a lady.

 Inside the pharmaceutical shops, most bear signs prohibiting cameras or videotapes.
 But medications and counters are strategically placed.
 For instance, at one popular shop, there are medicines to prevent pregnancy in one area and medications to help get pregnant or test for pregnancy in another.
 The shops don’t ask for prescriptions.